amm1746/Wildfire-Relief/docs/DesignDoc.md

 > _CupboardController: Implements the REST API endpoints for CRUD operations for wildfire relief needs.
 It also interacts with
 > the CupboardDAO file for data persistence._
+>
+> _CupboardDAO (interface): Defines the methods for need management, such as retrieving, adding, and updating a need._

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View